 It is super easy to make your paper more attractive in just a few clicks.
+Especially, if you pay for a term paper.
 So, never miss the chance to apply them!

 The principle of running headers in Google Docs documents is pretty the same.
 So, let’s find out how it is done:

 - Click the “Insert” button and proceed to the “Headers and Footers” section